-- Compliance e-Learning for all officers and employees at the Fujitsu Group (Conducted in 14 languages for approximately 120,000 people): 96.8% of executives/employees have taken the course as of April 2023. - Other e-Learning and on-demand training for different regions, companies, positions and/or functions (For example, training conducted for newly appointed executives, managers and overseas assignees, newly hired employees or sales employees). - Conducted training on fair trade for approximately 1,300 partner companies
+- Compliance e-Learning for all officers and employees at the Fujitsu Group (Conducted in 14 languages for approximately 120,000 people): 97% of executives/employees have taken the course as of April 2024. - Other e-Learning and on-demand training for different regions, companies, positions and/or functions(For example, training conducted for newly appointed executives, managers and overseas assignees, newly hired employees or sales employees). - Conducted training on fair trade for approximately 211 p artner companies